decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Royalty or license fee to be provided by the partner, e.g. usd$100,000 equivalent of DCR purchased by the partner on the open market and gifted back to the Treasury annually for 5-years, assuming adoption and recurring use by 3 official elections

-_(5) Decred Evangelists would be rewarded according to the following framework:_
+_(5) Decred Evangelists shall be rewarded according to the following framework:_

-•	For projects approved by the majority of the Decred community that go into production, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner or the Treasury towards the project.
-This fee is a little bit higher than the commission fee based compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still pretty new and therefore getting major BD deals done with partners and approved by the community will be a labor of love and quite high-risk.
+•	For projects approved by the majority of the Decred community that go ahead, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner into the Treasury for the project.
+This fee is a little bit higher than the commission fee based compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still a young project and therefore winning major BD deals done with partners and approved by the community will be a labor of love and quite high-risk.

-_(6) The Program Administrator would play the following functions:_
+_(6) The Program Administrator shall play the following functions:_

 •	Engage a design agency to put up the portal announcing the Decred BD evangelist program,